cosmos72/schemesh/doc/shell/mixed_syntax.md

 * all other files assumed to start in Scheme syntax

 As usual, the current syntax can be changed from inside the file itself with `#!scheme` `#!shell` `{...}` `(...)`

-In files, the special case described for [REPL](#REPL) that also allows Scheme expressions in shell syntax is **not** guaranteed to work: if it does, it's accidental and may be removed in future releases.
-This means:
-* in scheme syntax, each top-level item must parse to an expression
-* in shell syntax, each top-level item must parse to a job

-For details about valid shell syntax, see [doc/shell/syntax.md](syntax.md).

 ### Mixed syntax: shell inside Scheme